Bots, Disinformation, and the First Trump Impeachment: Introduction

 Recent trends show bots amplifying and spreading false or misleading news stories and conspiracy theories (collectively known as \textit{disinformation}).
-The phenomenon of bots spreading disinformation has been observed in online discussions concerning not only U.S. elections \citep{ferrara2020characterizing}, but public health issues such as vaccines \citep{walter2020russian,broniatowski2018weaponized} and the COVID-19 pandemic \citep{ferrara2020types} as well.
-The introduction of disinformation makes the risk posed by bots much greater, as it allows the bots to create false narratives that take hold with a large population, resulting in dangerous outcomes.
-For example: on December 4, 2016, an armed believer of the ``Pizzagate'' conspiracy theory fired his weapon in a {D.C. pizza parlor} \citep{zuckerman2019qanon, pizzagatelegacy, pizzagateanatomy, pizzagateattack}; and on January 6, 2021 a mob of Trump supporters influenced by the "Q-Anon" conspiracy theory stormed the U.S. Capitol building in an effort to forcibly overturn the results of the 2020 U.S. presidential election \citep{roose2021qanon, tollefson2021qanon}.
+The phenomenon of bots spreading disinformation has been observed in online discussions ranging from U.S. elections \cite{ferrara2020characterizing} to public health issues such as vaccines \cite{walter2020russian,broniatowski2018weaponized} and the COVID-19 pandemic \cite{ferrara2020types}.
+The introduction of disinformation makes the risk posed by bots much greater, as it allows bots to create false narratives that take hold with a large population, resulting in dangerous outcomes.
+For example: on December 4, 2016, an armed believer of the ``Pizzagate'' conspiracy theory fired his weapon in a {D.C. pizza parlor} \cite{zuckerman2019qanon, pizzagatelegacy, pizzagateanatomy, pizzagateattack}; and on January 6, 2021 a mob of Trump supporters influenced by the ``Qanon'' conspiracy theory would storm the U.S. Capitol building in an effort to forcibly overturn the results of the 2020 U.S. presidential election \cite{roose2021qanon, tollefson2021qanon, xu2022network}.
+Due to the unique threat bots pose, it is important to be able to identify the bots and quantify their impact in spreading disinformation.

+There is a large body of research on bot detection.
+Many bot detection methods rely on analyzing characteristics and behaviors of individual accounts.
+Some methods in this category focus on the temporal behavior of accounts \cite{ferraz2015rsc, zhang2011detecting }.
+Others focus on the text posted by the accounts \cite{kudugunta2018deep, igawa2016account, clark2016sifting}.
+Many approaches combine a variety of features of an account and use them as input to a machine learning classifier \cite{morstatter2016new, gilani2017classification, yang2020scalable, dickerson2014using}.
+The most prominent method in this class is the Botometer (formerly BotOrNot) \cite{davis2016botornot} which uses a machine learning model applied to all data of an account (tweets, profile, followers).
+Botometer has been used in a variety of academic studies of social media bots \cite{bessi2016social, ferrara2017disinformation, broniatowski2018weaponized, shao2018spread, luceri2019red, pozzana2020measuring }.

+It has been observed that methods which look at accounts individually may not be able to detect evidence of coordination between groups of accounts \cite{cresci2017paradigm, mazza2019rtbust, yang2020scalable}.
+For this reason, other methods have been developed which focus on analyzing collective behaviors and similarities among groups of accounts \cite{cresci2017paradigm, cresci2016dna, vo2017revealing, mazza2019rtbust, des2021detecting}, or including such analysis in a hybrid ``tiered'' approach \cite{beskow2019its}.
+It has been found that some of these collective behavior based methods outperform methods which look at accounts individually \cite{des2021detecting}.